 Students can find the Important Questions for Class 11 Biology Chapter 20 Locomotion and Movement here.
 These questions will give an overview of the entire chapter by covering the important topics of this chapter.
 Few of these questions are taken from last year’s papers, which are frequently asked in the exam.
 By practising these questions, students will become capable enough to answer any type of questions asked from this chapter in the exam.

 Important Questions for Class 11 Biology Chapter 20 Locomotion and Movement

 One of the most significant features exhibited by living entities is movement.
-Both plants and animals exhibit movement in a wide range of variety.
-A simple form of movement is where unicellular organisms such as Amoeba exhibits streaming of protoplasm.
+Both plants and animals exhibit movement in a wide range of varieties.
+A simple form of movement is where unicellular organisms such as Amoeba exhibit streaming of protoplasm.
 Other movements are the movement of flagella, cilia, and tentacles.
-Some movements cause to shift from one to another position which are voluntary movements termed as locomotion.
+Some movements cause to shift from one to another position which are voluntary movements termed locomotion.
 Examples of locomotion are running, flying, walking, swimming, etc. Movement and locomotion are closely linked and hence studied together.
 All locomotions are movements but all movements are not locomotions.
 It varies in animals.
 Animals locomote in search of food, mate, shelter, suitable habitat, suitable climatic conditions or to escape from predators.
 Read onto to know more about locomotion and movement.

 Very Short Answer Type Questions

 Q.1.
 List the name of the human body cells/tissues that:

 b) Display ciliary movement